 With our new funding structure in place, we expect students to be able to complete the PhD in a timely fashion; the MA degree is granted in the second year as a step toward the doctorate.
 As noted above, we fully fund all our doctoral students with generous multiyear packages of financial support, including fellowships and teaching assistantships.
 The department has a strong teacher training program.

 We invite graduate students to take an active role in department governance.
 Graduate students participate on department committees and in department meetings, and have a collective vote on questions of department policy, faculty hires, and other matters.
 For more information, see the department bylaws.

-The University of Pittsburgh is now offering a Film Studies PhD with a concentration in History of Art and Architecture and students interested in pursuing this option must apply to and fulfill degree requirements in both programs.
-The HAA faculty members able to supervise Film Studies students are Josh Ellenbogen and Terry Smith.
-Students interested in this option should visit the Film Studies website.
+The University of Pittsburgh is now offering a Film and Media Studies PhD with a concentration in History of Art and Architecture and students interested in pursuing this option must apply to and fulfill degree requirements in both programs.
+The HAA faculty members able to supervise Film and Media Studies students are Josh Ellenbogen and Terry Smith.
+Students interested in this option should visit the Film and Media Studies website.